ameirtheshaa/PINNs/README.md

 # PINNs
-files relating to work done at CNRS@CREATE in conjunction in ARIA
+files relating to work done at CNRS@CREATE in conjunction with ARIA